danielhavir/go-hpke/README.md

 ![stability-wip](https://img.shields.io/badge/stability-work_in_progress-lightgrey.svg) ![tests-passing](https://danielhavir.github.io/badges/7b10a2ec99832a186dac8cc279a45d3e/tests_passing.svg)

 # HPKE: Hybrid Public Key Encryption
 This project implements the [CFRG](https://irtf.org/cfrg)'s [draft-barnes-cfrg-hpke-01](https://datatracker.ietf.org/doc/draft-barnes-cfrg-hpke/), Hybrid Public Key Encryption (HPKE).
+This branch differs from the original draft in the nonce generation for AEAD.
+Rather than stateful deriving of the nonce, this branch randomly generates the nonce and appends in the beggining of the ciphertext

 ## Authentication modes